OpenRTX/openrtx.github.io/hardware/mduv380.md

 * PE4 - SDO
 * PE5 - SDI

-These SPI connections are shared with some other chip, since the firwmare locks a semaphore/mutex before initiating any kind of data transfer through the SPI interface.
+These SPI connections are shared with some other chip, since the firmware locks a semaphore/mutex before initiating any kind of data transfer through the SPI interface.
 The semaphore variable is at address 0x2001EFB8.

 Functions identified:
 * 0x0807A3C0 - software SPI implementation for the control interface